Tiananmen Mothers: Formation

-Prior to June 1989, Ding Zilin was a Philosophy professor at the People's University and a member of the Chinese Communist Party (CCP).
+Prior to June 1989, Ding Zilin was a philosophy professor at the People's University and a member of the Chinese Communist Party (CCP).
 On June 3, 1989, her 17-year-old son Jiang Jielian was killed on his way to Tiananmen Square.
-Ding launched a one-woman campaign to establish what had happened to her son and those who were killed that night.
-The government had put her under surveillance and Ding experienced harassment as she met with other victims families.
-Describing the organisation, Ding announced that the group were "a common group of citizens brought together by a shared fate and suffering".
+In September, the Tiananmen Mothers was founded with Ding as its leader.
+The government had put her under surveillance and Ding experienced harassment from authorities as she met with other members of the organisation.
+Ding described the organisation as "a common group of citizens brought together by a shared fate and suffering".

 Despite the expansion of the group, many Chinese intellectuals had kept away from the movement, as they did with the Democracy Wall movement in the late 1970s.
 One exception was Wu Zuguang, who advocated a reversal of the governments position at a meeting of the Chinese People's Political Consultative Conference in 1997, and he did not suffer any repercussions for his comments because of his age.
 Other members of the group included prominent student Jiang Qisheng, a graduate of the Beijing Institute of Aeronautics who became head of the Beijing Student Autonomous Federation which acted in conjunction with other universities and formed part of a delegation that met with Chinese Premier Li Peng to try and resolve the Tiananmen protests peacefully.
 He was jailed for 18 months and upon his release in February 1991, was denied regular employment.

-Further promoting their campaign, members of the Tiananmen Mothers sought to gain the attention of the international media.
-In a May 1991 interview with ABC, Ding and Zhang Xianling condemned the actions of the Chinese government and in particular Premier Li Peng who claimed that the crackdown was necessary in order to maintain social stability.
-She also called on people of conscience not to forget those who had lost their lives.
-Three years later in 1994, and on the fifth anniversary of the crackdown, Ding published The Factual Account of a Search for the June 4 Victims listing 96 individuals who had been killed.
-By the tenth anniversary on June 4, 1999, she had reported 155 deaths and 65 who were injured but noted that these were "only the tip of the iceberg... but at least it is visible."
+In a May 1991 interview with ABC, Ding and Zhang Xianling condemned the crackdown and in particular Li Peng.

 Ding's regular public campaigning, including public petitions and lawsuits against the government, saw her expelled from the party in May 1992, and both Ding and her husband, also a professor at the university, were forced into retirement in 1993.
 The Tiananmen Mothers movement has also inspired other families of political prisoners to campaign for their release.
 Since then, a few dozen families meet together regularly on every anniversary of the crackdown, despite government intimidation.
 Ding and other members have occasionally been detained by authorities as a result of their actions.

+Tiananmen Mothers has received considerable support from international sources since its founding, particularly Human Rights in China (HRIC), as well as other non-governmental organizations including Humanitarian China and Tso Ming Sing Foundation, who made donations to the Mothers group in June 2016.
+Some donations and funds from overseas have been frozen by Chinese authorities.